revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-39. Which methods do you need to override to use any object as a key in HashMap?
+39. To use an object as a key in HashMap what are the methods that need to be overriden?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)